- Outgoing Students

 Order your starter pack

 Students who live in on-campus housing are provided the option of purchasing a starter pack prior to their arrival.
 The starter pack includes: bedding, towels, and snacks and drinks.
-The cost is $55.
-If interested, please fill out this form and Fax it to 1-573-341-6031 it to the study abroad coordinator as soon as you have applied for housing.
+The cost varies each semester but typically ranges from $55-$65.
+Students are sent information on purchasing a starter pack upon acceptance into Missouri S&T.

 Students living in campus housing are required to purchase a meal plan (except students living in Miner Village).
 Meal plans include a specific number of meals per week, a declining balance, or a combination.
 Dining is available at two locations on campus.
 Thomas Jefferson Hall Cafeteria offers dining by “meal” and the Havener Center offers a food court where students can select and pay by item.